On Bisimulations for Description Logics

-In this paper we study bisimulations for the family of DLs which extend \ALCreg (a variant of PDL) with an arbitrary combination of inverse roles, quantified number restrictions, nominals, the universal role, and the concept constructor $\E r.\Self$ for expressing the local reflexivity of a role.
-Inverse roles are like converse modal operators, quantified number restrictions are like graded modalities, and nominals are as in hybrid logic.
+In this paper we study bisimulations for the family of DLs which extend \ALCreg (a variant of PDL) with an arbitrary combination of inverse roles, qualified number restrictions, nominals, the universal role, and the concept constructor $\E r.\Self$ for expressing the local reflexivity of a role.
+Inverse roles are like converse modal operators, qualified number restrictions are like graded modalities, and nominals are as in hybrid logic.

 The topic is worth studying due to the following reasons: \begin{enumerate} \item Despite that bisimulation conditions are known for PDL and for some features like converse modal operators, graded modal operators and nominals, we are not aware of previous work on bisimulation conditions for the universal role and the concept constructor $\E r.\Self$.
 More importantly, without proofs one cannot be sure that all the conditions can be combined together to guarantee standard properties like invariance and the Hennessy-Milner property.